php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

     3. The fully qualified class name MUST have a terminating class name.

+    4. Underscores have no special meaning in any portion of the fully qualified class name.

-    4. Alphabetic characters in the fully qualified class name MAY be any combination of lower case and upper case.
+    5. Alphabetic characters in the fully qualified class name MAY be any combination of lower case and upper case.

-    5. Fully qualified class names MUST NOT differ only in case.
+    6. Fully qualified class names MUST NOT differ only in case.

-    6. Underscores have no special meaning in any portion of the fully qualified class name.
+    7. All class names MUST be referred to in a case-sensitive fashion.

 3. When loading a file that corresponds to a fully qualified class name ...